 - Is UK Oil & Gas Investments your opportunity to make a million?

 - Why Bitcoin could reach $30,000 by Christmas

 - 2 opportunities to make a million which won't last forever

 - A FTSE 100 stock I'm avoiding like the plague

-Edward Sheldon owns shares in Lloyds Bank, Royal Dutch Shell and Diageo.
-The Motley Fool UK has recommended Diageo, HSBC Holdings, Lloyds Banking Group, and Royal Dutch Shell B. Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
+Kevin Godbold has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Lloyds Banking Group.
+Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.